 Veteran-friendly employer… We value our Veterans… Veterans welcome… I’ve heard all these phrases over the years and it’s becoming more frequent as I get further away from my Army days.
 This is a good thing, because companies are understanding and valuing what Veterans can bring to the table.
-However, this isn’t the case across the board, even from those companies that tout one or all the taglines above.
-In other words, some companies aren’t practicing what they preach.

 My summer internship has been somewhat different from that of my colleagues.
 Where other interns were massively involved in software development and pushing their products to production, I was involved in information security operations.
 Coming from a military background, I was used to a very different way of getting things done.
 This mindset was further reinforced through academia with the perfect scenario always being the end goal.
 This is not the case in the real world.